jefhar/jeffharris_us/app/_posts/woo-replacement/2021-09-24-Woocommerce-replacement-part-2.md

 ---
-categories: php, woocommerce
 layout: post
+category: wooCommerce-replacement
+tags:
+  - Laravel
+  - php
+  - WooCommerce
-title: A Woocommerce Replacement Part ][
+title: A WooCommerce Replacement Part ][
 ---

-# Shaving the Yak

 If you
 didn't [do the homework](https://jeffharris.us/php/A-Woocommerce-replacement/#homework-for-next-time) last time, you are following along with me as I get my server setup before starting to reverse engineer (and look at publicly available source code) the Printful WooCommerce plugin.

+## Shaving the Yak

 Just to recap, WordPress is built for anything, and has trouble running everything, so I am going to try something.
 A while back, I was setting up a